Mark Knowles: Retirement

 Knowles announced his retirement at the 2012 US Open.
-After his announcement, many famed doubles players such as Jonas Björkman, Mahesh Bhupathi, and longtime partner Daniel Nestor all praised him.
+After his announcement, many famed players such as Jonas Björkman, Mahesh Bhupathi, and longtime partner Daniel Nestor praised him.
 He once again partnered Malisse but lost in the first round to Pablo Andújar and Guillermo García López in three sets.
 However, he played one more grand slam tournament at Wimbledon in 2013 partnering Lleyton Hewitt but lost in the first round to Jamie Delgado and Matthew Ebden in straight sets where he and opponent Delgado shared the all-time male record for playing in consecutive Wimbledon tournaments, with 22 appearances in the Open era although Delgado broke the record the next year at 2014 Wimbledon with 23 appearances.
 After that, he played in only one tournament per year from 2014 to 2016.
 The first tournament was the RBC Tennis Championships of Dallas which he played in 2014 and 2015.
 In 2014, he partnered Ryan Harrison and made the finals but lost to top seed Sam Groth and Chris Guccione in straight sets.
 In 2015, he partnered Mardy Fish and defeated top seed James Cerretani and James Cluskey in the first round but lost in the next round to Hans Hach Verdugo and Luis Patiño in straight sets.
 The last tournament of his career was the 2016 Irving Tennis Classic where he partnered Benjamin Becker but lost in the first round to Jason Jung and Jakob Sude in straight sets.